 \subsection{Spectral Serre duality}

-We will establish an incarnation of Serre duality on $\Splus$ that ``lifts'' Serre duality on $\Sc$ in an appropriate sense.
+We will establish an incarnation of Serre duality on $\Splus$ that ``lifts'' Serre duality on $\cS$ in an appropriate sense.

 Following classical coherent duality, we might try to start by defining a dualizing sheaf on $\Splus$ as a right adjoint to the global sections functor.
-Unfortunately, in $\pFGauge{\mbb{S}}$ the unit $\psienh(\Sph) = \psi(\SphFp)$ is not $p$-completely compact.\footnote{The unit of $\FGauge{\mbb{S}}$ is $p$-completely compact.} As a result, the global sections functor $\cD(\Splus) \to \Sp$ is not colimit-preserving, hence cannot have a right adjoint.
+Unfortunately, in $\pFGauge{\mbb{S}}$ the unit $\psienh(\Sph) = \psi(\SphFp)$ is not $p$-completely compact.\footnote{The unit of the ``true'' prismatic stable homotopy category, $\FGauge{\mbb{S}}$, is supposed to be $p$-completely compact.} As a result, the global sections functor $\cD(\Splus) \to \Sp$ is not colimit-preserving, hence cannot have a right adjoint.